Maryland v. Buie: Facts

 Following an armed robbery of a Godfather's Pizza restaurant during which one of the robbers wore a red running suit, police officers in Prince George's County, Maryland obtained arrest warrants for Jerome Edward Buie and Lloyd Allen.
 While executing the arrest warrant, the officers fanned out through the first and second floors.

 During this same time, one of the officers executing the arrest warrant twice shouted into the basement, ordering anyone down there to come out.
 A voice inquired who was calling, to which the officer responded "this is the police, show me your hands."
 Buie emerged from the basement.
 He was arrested, searched, and handcuffed by Rozar.
 Thereafter, another officer entered the basement to check whether there was someone else down there.
 He noticed a red running suit lying in plain view on a stack of clothing and seized it.

 At issue in this case was the plain view doctrine of the Fourth Amendment.
 Specifically, the plain view doctrine allows a police officer to seize contraband or evidence in plain view without first obtaining a warrant provided that (1) he or she was lawfully located in the area where the evidence was observed and (2) the incriminating nature of the evidence was immediately apparent.
 Because the description of the robber included a red running suit, the "immediately apparent" prong was satisfied.
 The only question was whether the officer that made the observation was lawfully in the basement when he made the observation.

 While Buie sought to suppress the running suit before trial for failing to satisfy the first prong, the trial court denied Buie's motion to suppress the running suit and the Maryland Court of Special Appeals affirmed.
-By a 4-3 vote, the Maryland Court of Appeals, the state supreme court, reversed.
+By a 4-3 vote, the Maryland Court of Appeals, (the state supreme court), reversed.
 The Supreme Court of the United States granted certiorari.

 Opinion of the Court

 In upholding the legality of the entry into the basement and subsequent seizure of the running suit, Justice White relied on Terry v.
 Ohio, 392 U.S. 1 (1968) (permitting officers to conduct frisk of individual upon reasonable, articulable suspicion that person was armed and dangerous), and Michigan v.
 Long, 463 U.S. 1032 (1983) (permitting protective pat-down of motor vehicle for officer safety).

 Utilizing the balancing test set forth in those opinions (need for officer security v. nature of intrusion), Justice White reasoned that the "arresting officers are permitted in such circumstances to take reasonable steps to ensure their safety after, and while making, the arrest."
-According to Justice White, "[t]hat interest [officer safety] is sufficient to outweigh the intrusion such procedures may entail."
+According to Justice White, "That interest [officer safety] is sufficient to outweigh the intrusion such procedures may entail."

 Justice White set forth a two-part holding: